 If you’re not feeling well, you may be worried you have COVID-19 or another illness.
-The coronavirus, colds, flu and other viruses are spreading at the same time that some people are having seasonal allergies.
-Allergies triggered by pollen in the air can affect your nose, sinuses and eyes.
+The coronavirus, summer colds, flu and other viruses are spreading at the same time that some people are having seasonal allergies.

 “It’s important not to necessarily discount symptoms, even if they’re mild,” said Daniel Solomon, MD, an infectious disease doctor at Brigham and Women’s Hospital.
 “It may still be important to get tested for COVID-19 so that we can give thoughtful guidance about quarantine, isolation and contact tracing in order to keep everyone around us safe.”

 Call your health care provider if you have symptoms of the illnesses below.

 “The overlap is the real challenge here because you can have any number of symptoms that could be COVID,” said Dr. Solomon.
 “But it could also be seasonal allergies or it could be other circulating respiratory viruses.”

 Even if you have mild symptoms, speak with your health care provider.

 “But since COVID is still spreading in our community, these symptoms could also be COVID, and we won’t know without a diagnostic test.
 If you have symptoms, it’s important to speak with a health care provider who can help decide whether you should get tested for COVID.
 If a test is warranted, they can place an order that allows you to get tested without coming into a health care setting and putting others at risk.
 That’s usually a drive-thru test and it’s convenient.”